Bohdan Beniuk: Politics

-During the Ukrainian parliamentary elections Beniuk was on the 2nd place on the election list of Svoboda.
-March 18, 2014 Benyuk, along with his teammates on the "Svoboda" party, including the deputy of the Verkhovna Rada Ihor Miroshnychenko, by the use of physical force pushed the head of the National Television Company of Ukraine Oleksander Panteleimon to resign.
-Benyuk outrage was triggered by demonstration on TV news the celebration in Russia over the return of the Crimea.
-Actions of members of the party "Svoboda" were condemned by both the public in Ukraine, and by the Prime Minister of Ukraine Arseniy Yatsenyuk.
+During the 2012 Ukrainian parliamentary election Beniuk was placed second on the proportional list list of Svoboda.
+On 18 March 2014, Beniuk, along with his teammates on the "Svoboda" party, including the deputy of the Verkhovna Rada Ihor Miroshnychenko, by the use of physical force pushed the head of the National Television Company of Ukraine Oleksander Panteleimon to resign.
+Beniuk's outrage was triggered by displays of Russians celebrating the annexation of Crimea by the Russian Federation on television.
+The actions of Svoboda were condemned by Prime Minister Arseniy Yatsenyuk.

-In the 2019 Ukrainian parliamentary election Benyuk is placed sixth on the joined list of Svoboda with National Corps, the Governmental Initiative of Yarosh and Right Sector.
+In the 2019 Ukrainian parliamentary election Beniuk was placed sixth on the joint proportional list of Svoboda with the National Corps, the Governmental Initiative of Yarosh and Right Sector.